microsoft/playwright/docs/src/api/class-browsertype.md

 * langs: js
 - returns: <[BrowserServer]>

 Returns the browser app instance.
+You can connect to it via [`method: BrowserType.connect`], which requires the major/minor client/server version to match (1.2.3 → is compatible with 1.2.x).

 Launches browser server that client can connect to.
 An example of launching a browser executable and connecting to it
 later: